 Larksong is a close troupe of harmonious voices who love the sound and the performance of beautiful a capella music. www.larksongsings.com

-NatterjacksCraig Williams, Darcy Nair, Claudia Harrison, Lisa Oberg.
+NatterjacksCraig Williams, Darcy Nair, Lisa Oberg, Sarah Stepanik.

-What do you call a band that has two retired Pyrates, a former gypsy, and a nice Irish girl from a nice Irish family?
-Why not name it after a toad with a distinctively loud and obnoxious call?
-This new group of folk music virtuosos from acclaimed bands The Pyrates Royale, Gypsophilia, and The O’Danny Girls strives to sound more pleasing to the ear than its namesake.
-Natterjacks are among the more well-traveled of the amphibians, and our repertoire reflects this with wide-ranging music from English, Celtic, maritime, and middle eastern traditions.
-Guitar, violin, hammered dulcimer, concertina, flute, percussion, and a chorus of lush vocal harmonies make for a rich and innovative sound.
+Two retired Pyrates, a fiddler, and a nice Irish girl walked into a bar...
+No joke, this group of folk music virtuosos from acclaimed bands The Pyrates Royale, The O’Danny Girls, and The ShamRogues strives to sound more pleasing to the ear than its namesake the rather loud and obnoxious Natterjack toad.
+Guitar, violin, hammered dulcimer, concertina, flute, percussion, and a chorus of lush vocal harmonies make up the band's rich and innovative sound.
 You’ll love Natterjacks, warts and all!

 Painted Trillium performs traditional Celtic songs and tunes plus a few surprises.
 Find them on the pathways of Revel Grove. www.paintedtrillium.com.